daac-tools/find-simdoc/README.md

 - F1s for search radii {0.1, 0.2, 0.5}.

-To use this executable, we recommend extracting a small subset from your dataset because it exactly computes distances for all possible pairs and maintains a large amount of data in memory.
+To use this executable, we recommend extracting a small subset from your dataset because it exactly computes distances for all possible pairs and maintains a large amount of data in main memory.

 ```
 $ head -5000 reuters.txt > reuters.5k.txt